pandey-ankit/ocw-demo/source-code/source-code.md

 ## Introduction

-In this lab, we explored extending our application using Helidon and Coherence to enhance its functionality.
+In this lab, we explored the steps taken to extending our application using Helidon and Coherence to enhance its functionality.
 We began by utilizing the Quickstart wizard to set up a Helidon MP project and integrated a new endpoint for the CreditScore service.
-Additionally, we used Coherence for efficient credit score storage in the Coherence Cache and demonstrated the corresponding updates made to the WebLogic application.
+Additionally, we used Coherence Cache for efficient credit score storage and demonstrated the corresponding updates made to the WebLogic application.

 Estimated Time: 10 minutes